nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `add assessment -a <assessment_name>`
 * Assessment should not already exist in database.
-* Group name can be any number of alphanumeric words.
+* Assessment name can be any number of alphanumeric words.

 Examples:
 * `add assessment -a P01` creates a new assessment `P01`.